DavidDTessier/daviddtessier.ca/src/content/posts/ai-security-model-armor.md

 * **PDF Content Screening** :
   * Supports the screening of text within PDF documents, for malicious content.

-Currently, Model Armor is supported as a Global endpoint `modelarmor.googleapis.com` are as regional endpoints in the following supported regions:
+Currently, Model Armor is supported as a Global endpoint `modelarmor.googleapis.com` or as regional endpoints in the following supported regions:

 * United States
   * Iowa (us-central1 region): `modelarmor.us-central1.rep.googleapis.com`